A facelift is the most powerful tool to turn back time in the most natural way.

 This trend towards a natural, more classic-elegant nose is in direct response to noses that were over-reduced.
 This feeling exists all over the world, including in the Middle-East, where having a scooped out nose was a sign of wealth.
 It signaled that the person had enough money to have plastic surgery and therefore was elite.
 Now that plastic surgery is more affordable and considered common practice, people don’t want to have signs of surgery.
 They want to be perceived as being naturally beautiful.
 This is especially true for actor and models, which we see frequently in Beverly Hills.
 Having a nose that appears to have had surgery can negatively affect a model or actor who is trying to brand her image as being a natural beauty.
 Although the overall acceptance of plastic surgery has grown tremendously over the past decade, public personas do not want plastic surgery to be a topic that may take away from the success of their careers.
 This is also true for people who maintain a very private lifestyle.
 They don’t want people at work or school to know they had surgery.
 I have developed “Natural Structure Rhinoplasty” as a way to ensure this happens with patients who are undergoing nasal surgery in order to achieve this result.
 This technique ensures that all the techniques used during surgery maintain a structure that would naturally exist in nature.
 No strange grafts, no strange implants.

 Another key to this is by creating a nose that fits the face in a custom fashion.
 This means we customize approach, technique and procedure specific to the nose for each individual’s face.
 The tools that we have available now have revolutionized the results surgeons are capable of achieving.
-Innovations such as 3-Dimensional photography which can communicate surgical goals and has the potential to predict post surgical results.
+Innovations such as 3-Dimensional photography which can communicate surgical goals and has the potential to predict post-surgical results.
 We can sit with the patient and explain how taking the bridge too far down makes the nose look unnatural.
 We can see what style of nose may look more natural.
 This ability to image has also changed the way that patients look at their noses and their faces.

 Also, the New Nose is one that works.
 The nose has a function…to breathe.
 We need to preserve and improve this.
-Previous surgical technique was full of risks to the nasal breathing passages.
+Previous surgical techniques was full of risks to the nasal breathing passages.
 Our new techniques have proven that the way that we now do rhinoplasty usually improves breathing (Zoumalan and Constantinides, Objective improvements in Rhinoplasty)

 In the future, I believe that a natural appearance will prevail.
 I don’t think we will ever go back to the days when patients wanted something that looked operated on.
 We have entered a new era, and the “New Nose” is really a natural nose that will be a classic beauty for generations.

 Cosmetic surgery is foreign territory to most patients and can be intimidating to consider initially.
 After performing thousands of rhinoplasty procedures, I have found the key to combating this fear is education; knowledge is power.
-For this reason I have found these questions to be important when considering the correct path in pursuit of surgery.
+For this reason, I have found these questions to be important when considering the correct path in pursuit of surgery.

 1. Determine what your goals are.
 Do you want your bump gone?
 Do you want a narrower nose?
 Do you want your tip lifted?
 You want to develop a sense of what your biggest complaints are.
 The surgeon will be best able to help you if you can clearly tell him or her what bothers you the most.

 2. Find the right surgeon for you.
 You want to know the surgeon’s Board Certification and specialty.
 There are two main specialties that perform Rhinoplasty.
 One is Board Certification through the American Board of Otolaryngology and the American Board of Facial Plastic and Reconstructive Surgery.
 These surgeons have training in Ear Nose and Throat surgery as well as Facial Plastic and Reconstructive surgery.
-They have training in both the inside (breathing) and outside of the nose.
+They have training on both the inside (breathing) and outside of the nose.
 The other category of surgeons who performs rhinoplasty has Board Certification through the American Board of Plastic Surgery.
 These surgeons have been trained to perform plastic and reconstructive procedures on all body parts.
 While there are excellent rhinoplasty surgeons in both groups, you should seek out a surgeon who performs rhinoplasty regularly and is involved in research and academic aspects of rhinoplasty.
 This shows dedication to the art of nasal surgery.
 Rhinoplasty is very complex, and it requires someone who is focused on it.
 After this, it comes down to choosing the surgeon whose goals fit with yours.
 Of course, you also want to be comfortable with your surgeon.

 3. There are surgeons who perform imaging of the nose.
 Imaging the nose can give you an idea of what your nose could look like after surgery.
 It is not a guarantee of results, but it is a great communication tool.
 You and the surgeon can work together to discuss whether certain maneuvers will make your face look better.
 There is now 3-Dimensional imaging which can really give you a further idea of what things can look like from many dimensions.
 However, because the nose can heal in various ways, the imaging is not a true predictor of the final result